-There has been a history of brewing & selling beer in the Reffell family since the early 1800s.
-Henry Reffell first came to Bexley in 1876 to start the Bexley Brewery and upon his death in 1886, it passed to his three sons as the Reffell Brothers Brewery.
+There has been a history of brewing & selling (and drinking!) beer in the Reffell family since the early 1800s.
+Henry Reffell started the Bexley Brewery in 1876 and upon his death in 1886, it passed to his three sons as the Reffell Brothers Brewery.
 William Robert dealt with the brewing side and Arthur Henry handled the office, the wines and the spirits departments.
 Their brother John also worked at the brewery although by 1891 he had retired.
 The business expanded and the sales at that time consisted mainly of beers, wine and spirits to local public houses.

 Around the turn of the century breweries needed to expand and re-equip with modern machinery in order to remain solvent.
-The Reffell Brothers Brewery was therefore put on the share market, with Reffells Bexley Brewery Limited being registered on 3 December 1898 with a purchase price of £185,000.
-Unfortunately things did not go initially well for the limited company and soon the family connection to the brewery ended.
-In common with a number of breweries at that period, the new company met with difficulties and from October 1903 until August 1904 it was controlled by a receiver.
+The Reffell Brothers Brewery was therefore put on the share market, with Reffells Bexley Brewery Limited registered on 3 December 1898 for a purchase price of £185,000.
+In common with a number of similar breweries of that period, the new company met with difficulties and from October 1903 until August 1904 it was controlled by a receiver.
 Soon the family connection to the brewery had come to an end.

 Reffells Bexley Brewery Limited closed the following year and around 70 people were made redundant.